Skip to Content

 Understanding Drug Crimes in Florida

-Drug offenses in St. Johns County are serious matters that can carry severe penalties, including incarceration, fines, and a permanent criminal record.
-Florida's laws on drug crimes are stringent, and understanding these statutes is crucial for anyone facing charges.
-Common offenses include possession, trafficking, manufacturing, and distribution of controlled substances.
-The category and amount of the drug can significantly affect sentencing, making it essential to have a knowledgeable drug crime attorney on your side.
+Drug offenses in St. Johns County carry serious consequences, including jail time, heavy fines, and a permanent criminal record.
+Florida laws regarding drug possession are strict, and anyone facing charges must understand the relevant statutes and penalties.
+Common offenses include drug possession, trafficking, manufacturing, and distribution of controlled substances.
+The type and quantity of the drug can greatly affect potential sentencing, so working with a skilled drug crime attorney in St. Johns County is crucial for your defense.

 Call First Coast Criminal Defense today at (904) 474-3115 or contact us online to schedule a meeting with our drug crime attorney in St. Johns County!